NowshadRuhan/Department-Management-with-custom-form-using-Django/README.md

    3. Students

 Using this custom models, and some custom form it's a basic django Department-Management system, where i used method based view for build this project.

+# Relations of models are
+  1. Department - Teachers (One to many objects)
+  2. Department - Students (One to many objects)
+  3. Teachers - Students (One to many objects) for Thesis and projects, or others subjects relations.